General Terms and Conditions of Taller GmbH

 7.1 – The customer must inspect the goods as soon as we have effected delivery and, if a defect should be discovered, must immediately notify such defect to us in TEXT FORM no later than 8 working days after the goods are received.
 The customer must also immediately notify us of any hidden defects in TEXT FORM no later than 3 working days after they are discovered.
 Notification must state the specific defect concerned.
 If due notification should not be given the goods will be deemed approved.
 The provision in § 377 HGB [German Commercial Code] also applies.

-7.2 – The limitation period is 12 months from delivery or from acceptance where acceptance is required by law or under the contract.
-If our services should, in keeping with their customary mode of use, be used in a structure and cause its defectiveness the limitation period will be 5 years.
-In the event of fraudulent concealment of a defect the warranty period will be governed by statute.
+7.2 – The limitation period is 12 months from delivery or from acceptance where acceptance is required by law.
+In the cases of §§ 438 para.1 no. 2, 438 para 3, 634a para.
+1 no. 2, 634a para.3 BGB (German Civil Code), the statute of limitation provided for therein applies.
 Where we are liable in damages under clause 8 the warranty period for the claim in damages will be governed by statute.